hughjonesd/santoku/cran-comments.md

-This update is a bugfix.
+This update fixes one serious bug.

 ## Test environments